tomaswww/trivia_api/backend/README.md

 **Request Arguments:**
 - *None*

+**Returns:** The return should include an success: True message along with the amount of questions available, the categories and current_category.
-**Returns:** An object with a single key, questions, that contains a object of id: question_string key:value pairs.
+It should also include an object with a single key, questions, that contains a object of id: question_string key:value pairs, like this:

 ```javascript
 {'2' : "What movie earned Tom Hanks his third straight Oscar nomination, in 1996?",